bmeviauac01/datadriven/docs/en/homework/ef/index.md

 1. Add an `IsDeleted` variable that indicates to our application whether the entity is in a deleted state!

+    !!! tip "Database Schema Modification"
+        It is not advisable to modify the database schema using EF migration at this time, since the initial state was not created that way.
+Let's manually modify the affected table now either through SQL or via the SQL Management Studio interface.

 1. Add a *QueryFilter* that filters out the products that have already been deleted in every query, so they are not returned!

 1. Modify the deletion behavior in the database **generally** by extending the `DbContext` save operations (EFCore provides several extension points for this) so that instead of performing a true deletion, it only changes the `IsDeleted` variable!
 Do not change the deletion operation in the repository for modification!